 A plant ID field guide relevant to local region will be required.
 For further information, or for further assistance, please contact NRTG.

 Course fees will vary by course delivery location.
 For further information, please contact us.

 How do I Attend?

-The PPP program is typically delivered in communities throughout western Canada, where course deliveries are posted on our our website Schedule Page.
-Further, the PPP program is available for contract delivery.
+The PPP program is available for contract delivery.
 If you or your group would like to arrange for an ‘in-house’ or contract delivery of this course, please contact us for further information and consider the following:

 Contact us well in advance of your preferred course start date

 If applicable, secure program funding